-Stock futures are tumbling again
+Dow drops below 26,000 as bond market turmoil deepens

 "Those rising rates are making it harder to say there is no alternative to stocks," said David Kelly, chief global strategist at JPMorgan Funds.

-Former Fed Chairman Alan Greenspan said this week that stocks have become overvalued.
+Former Fed Chairman Alan Greenspan said this week that both stocks and bonds are in a "bubble."

 Related: Alan Greenspan - 'We have a stock market bubble'